How To Reduce Your Grocery Bill (part one)

 I have always been a bit of a “from scratch cook” and along the way, I have taught myself how to use what I have and how to make the dollars stretch further.

-Over the years of bringing up such a large family, times could be tough and I was looking for ways to reduce my grocery bill so I have planned, prepared, and stored what we eat.
+Over the years of bringing up such a large family, times could be tough, and I was looking for ways to reduce my grocery bill, so I have planned, prepared, and stored what we eat.
 It has saved us on many occasions.
 Learning how to cook with what you have in your staple pantry has been key to my success, but it hasn’t always been that way!

 One of the scariest moments I had as a mother of then 4 was when we hit a bit of a rough patch.
-We had a visit from my in-laws and they could see we were struggling.
+We had a visit from my in-laws, and they could see we were struggling.
 I was already great at making things work and stretching our dollars further but at this particular point in time, the cupboards were getting pretty bare.

-My mother-in-law lovingly made the statement “if you have Flour and Potatoes you have a meal” My reply was “If you have neither what then”?
+My mother-in-law lovingly made the statement “if you have flour and potatoes, you have a meal” My reply was “if you have neither what then”?

-The conversation was left there, but she really must have thought about what I had said because after they had left they returned an hour later with some much-needed bags of food.
+The conversation was left there, but she really must have thought about what I had said because after they had left, they returned an hour later with some much-needed bags of food.
 Too which we were eternally grateful for.

 We had learned a huge lesson in those tough moments of need.